GameNightAI/GameNight/PRIVACY_POLICY.md

 a. iOS Permissions

-NSCameraUsageDescription: "GameNyte needs camera access to take photos of your board game collection for AI analysis."
+NSCameraUsageDescription: "Klack needs camera access to take photos of your board game collection for AI analysis."

-NSPhotoLibraryUsageDescription: "GameNyte needs photo library access to select existing photos of your board game collection."
+NSPhotoLibraryUsageDescription: "Klack needs photo library access to select existing photos of your board game collection."

 b.
 Android Permissions